bla260/ad2usb/README.md

 ### Quick Start - First Install
 1. Program your alarm panel to support the NuTech AlarmDecoder as a new keypad device (default from NuTech is "18").
 2. Install and configure your NuTech AlarmDecoder.
 For network devices make sure you know the IP address and port (default is 10000) to communicate with the AlarmDecoder.
-Make any additional configration changes to your AlarmDecoder via a terminal program or other supported method.
+Make any additional configration changes not managed by the Plugin to your AlarmDecoder via a terminal program or other supported method.
 In most cases the default settings of the AlarmDecoder are fine and no additional configuration is needed.
 3. Download this plugin from the Indigo Plugin Store.
 4. Double-click the plugin icon to install the plugin within Indigo.
 Choose "Install and Enable the Plugin"
 5. Choose "AD2SUB Alarm Interface" from the Plugins menu and choose Configure.
 In many cases you will only need the minimum information the plugin needs to operate: **AD2USB connection settings**, **Number of Partitions** and **Keypad Address**: